-Add the gelatine powder to the cold water.
-Stir and let it sit for 5 minutes to soften.
-The soaking or "blooming" of the gelatin is essential.
-Make sure it's completely dissolved.
+Add the milk to a medium-sized saucepan.
+Evenly spread the gelatine powder on top and let it sit for 5 minutes to soften.
+The soaking or "blooming" of the gelatine is essential.
+Heat the milk while stirring for the gelatine to completely dissolve.
+Don't boil it!

-Strain the mixture through a fine sieve carefully into 4 dessert glasses or ramekin molds to strain off any gelatin lumps.
+Pour the mixture into 4 dessert glasses or lightly oiled ramekin molds.
 Place the cups in the fridge for a minimum of 4 hours or overnight to set.

 Rhubarb Coulis